machty/emblem.js/README.md

-# Emblem: Handlebars + Indentation + Ember-compatibility
+## Emblem: Handlebars + Indentation + Ember-compatibility

-Emblem.js is an indentation-based templating language that compiles to Handlebars.
+Emblem.js is an indentation-based templating language that compiles down to the Handlebars runtime.
 It is therefore

 1. Efficiently/easily precompilable
 1. Compilable in the browser